hjorslev/SteamPS/README.md

 This cmdlet utilizes SteamCMD and eases the installation and updating of servers.

 Install or update a Steam application using SteamCMD.
-If SteamCMD is missing, it will be installed first before installing any application.

-You can either search for the application by name or enter the specific Application ID.
+You can either enter the specific Application ID or search for the application by name.
+If there are multiple hits on the name, an Out-GridView will be presented letting you choose the right application to install.

 ## Requirements

 PowerShell 5.0

-You can find your version of PowerShell by using
+You can find your version of PowerShell by using:

 ```powershell
 $PSVersionTable.PSVersion